grahappa/EOS-Rules-Rights-and-Reasonings/README.md

-# EOS Blockchain Rules, Rights and Reasonings
+# EOS Rules, Rights and Reasonings
-#### A Governing Document for the EOS Blockchain
+#### An Open Source Governing Document Proposal for the EOS Blockchain
 For `chain_id`: aca376f206b8fc25a6ed44dbdc66547c36c6c33e3a119ffbeaef943642f0e906

 ## Preamble